Ordinary and almost ordinary Prym varieties: Prym varieties and -rank stratifications

 \subsection{The $p$-rank stratification}

-If $X/S$ is a semi-abelian scheme over a Deligne-Mumford stack, then there is a stratification $S = \cup S^{f}$ by locally closed reduced substacks such that $s \in S^f(k)$ if and only if $f(X_s) =f$; (this follows from \cite[Theorem 2.3.1]{katzsf}, see, e.g., \cite[Lemma 2.1]{AP:08}).
-For example, $\M_g^f$ is the locally closed reduced substack of $\M_g$ whose points represent smooth curves of genus $g$ having $p$-rank $f$.
+If $X/S$ is a semi-abelian scheme over a Deligne-Mumford stack, there is a stratification $S = \cup S^{f}$ by locally closed reduced substacks such that $s \in S^f(k)$ if and only if $f(X_s) =f$ (\cite[Theorem 2.3.1]{katzsf}, see also \cite[Lemma 2.1]{AP:08}).
+So, ${\mathcal M}_g^f$ is the locally closed reduced substack of ${\mathcal M}_g$ whose points represent smooth curves of genus $g$ with $p$-rank $f$.

-\subsection{Compactification of $\M_g$}
+\subsection{Compactification of ${\mathcal M}_g$}

 Suppose $X$ is a stable curve with irreducible components $C_i$, for $1 \leq i \leq s$.
-Let $\tilde{C}_i$ denote the normalization of $C_i$.
-By \cite[Example 8, Page 246]{BLR}, $J_X$ is canonically an extension of an abelian variety by a torus $T$ and there is a short exact sequence:
+Let $\tilde{C}_i$ be the normalization of $C_i$.
+By \cite[Example 8, Page 246]{BLR}, $J_X$ is canonically an extension of an abelian variety by a torus $T$.
+There is a short exact sequence:

 The rank $r_T$ of $T$ is the rank of the cohomology group $H^1(\Gamma_X,\mathbb Z)$, where $\Gamma_X$ denotes the dual graph of $X$.
 One says that $X$ has {\it compact type} if $T$ is trivial.